 4. Create the Desire to Eat Healthily

 When you’re taking care of your body through regular exercise sessions, you start to feel healthier all-around.
-This feeling and a newfound focus on health can extend to other parts of your lifestyle, in particular your diet.
-When you eat fatty, greasy or empty-calorie meals and snacks, you’ll notice that your body doesn’t feel as good and you probably won’t want to exercise.
-On the other hand, nutrient-dense and otherwise healthy foods will give you more energy and add to the great feelings you’re getting from your exercise sessions.
+This feeling and a newfound focus on health can extend to other parts of your lifestyle; in particular your diet.
+When you eat fatty, greasy, or empty-calorie meals and snacks, you’ll notice that your body doesn’t feel as good, and you probably won’t want to exercise.
+On the other hand, nutrient-dense and other healthy foods will give you more energy, and add to the great feelings you’re getting from your exercise sessions.

 5. Sharpen Your Memory